detky/PowerArray/README.md

 Only if they are free, a pointer to the corresponding pa functions is set on the prototype array, or the global scope.

 #### And what can i do if i have a conflict?:
-If any name is already occupated by other framework, library or whatever, PowerArray don't change anything, just sends a warning to the console.
+If a name that a PowerArray function wants to use is already occupated by other framework, library or whatever, PowerArray don't change anything, just sends a warning to the console.

 The 'only consequence' will be a change on the syntax you have to use to run the specific PowerArray function:

 <ul>